-A clinical trial found that injecting botulinum toxin may help to relax the muscles that close the tear ducts and treat epiphora.
+A found that injecting botulinum toxin may help to relax the muscles that close the tear ducts and treat epiphora.

 Epiphora in newborn babies typically resolves on its own.
 Infant tear ducts can take up to a few months to fully open.
 You may need to clean the eyes with sterile wet cotton several times a day.